Raiondesu/intl-schematic/README.md

 ## Features

 - 🦺 **Full type-safety**: full autocomplete on translation keys, typed translation parameters and more;
+- 🌌 **Truly universal**: one-size-fits-all solution - able to suit any project setup;
 - 🎄 **Tree-shakable**: only take what you need;
+- 🎈 **Incredibly lightweight**: less than 1kb for the core package, less than 5kb for every feature imaginable.
 - 🧩 **Easily integrates with UI-frameworks**: we don't play favorites here - [every framework can use this library](/packages/core/README.md#using-with-reactive-frameworks);
 - 🔌 **Pluginable**: extend any processing step without limits - see the [plugins API](/packages/plugins/) for more;
+- 📑 **Reference translation keys inside of other translation keys**: all with JSON-compatible syntax;
 - 📃 **JSON-validation using a [JSON-schema](/packages/core/README.md#using-with-json-schema)**: intellisense and popup hints right in the translation document;
-- 🧵 **Dynamic strings with custom pre-processors**: write custom translation logic right in JSON;
-- 📑 **Reference translation keys inside of other translation keys**: all with JSON-compatible syntax;
 - 🚫 **No string-interpolation**: translation strings will never be processed or mangled by-default, so all unicode symbols are safe to use;
 - 🌐 **Basic localized formatters**: declare formatting rules and translations in the same place.
+- 🧵 **Dynamic strings with custom pre-processors**: write custom translation logic right in JSON;

 ## Why